riatzukiza/riatzukiza.github.io/kanban/tasks/Move all outside work into the portfolio git.md

 To put the full depth of my work on this lisp framework into view in this portfolio, I want to move the code I wrote in all of the kit framework into this portfolio.
 This way it is easier for future employers to see exactly how much work went into making this entire framework function the way it does.
 The work meant for [Remove duplicate code included in headers.](Remove%20duplicate%20code%20included%20in%20headers..md) and [Cull duplicate macros](Cull%20duplicate%20macros.md) will be tracked in this issue.
-May as well call it an [[Epic]], it could be a lot of work to move *everything* into here.
+May as well call it an [[../templates/Epic|Epic]], it could be a lot of work to move *everything* into here.

 # Epic: Move Kit Framework to Portfolio